 MAKING A DIFFERENCE FOR OUR YOUNG LEARNERS

-In 2006, Elizabeth Garcia - then a primary school teacher with interest in generational challenges and a proximity to the business community - opened the doors to Discovery Day Academy - first in Clewiston, Florida, and then adding a second campus in the City of Bonita Springs in Southwest Florida.
+In 2006, Elizabeth Basart - then a primary school teacher with interest in philosophy for children and deeper learning - opened the doors to Discovery Day Academy - first in Clewiston, Florida, and then adding a second campus in the City of Bonita Springs in Southwest Florida.

-Garcia knew she could make a difference by creating the most innovative, independent lab school for early learning research.
-She created The Discovery Method - a learning model rooted in Project Based Learning (PBL) curriculum.
-PBL focuses on inquiry, deeper learning, and authentic experiences, and is based on current and continuous global educational research from such locations as Finland, Singapore, and New York State - who are at the forefront of education.
+We knew we could make a difference by creating the most innovative, independent lab school for early learning research.
+Basart created The Discovery Method - a learning model rooted in Project Based Learning (PBL).
+PBL focuses on inquiry, deeper learning, and authentic experiences, and is based on current and continuous global educational research and learning standards, from such locations as Finland, Singapore, and New York State - who are at the forefront of education.

 Project Based Learning Curriculum

 Strategically developing curriculum is both an art and a science!
-Over a decade ago, and through an interative process, Discovery Day Academy's curriculum team has developed and aligned projects with State, National, and Global learning standards.
+Over a decade ago, through an iterative process, Discovery Day Academy's curriculum team has developed and aligned projects with State, National, and Global learning standards.

 "PBL is the ongoing act of learning about different subjects simultaneously.
 This is achieved by guiding students to identify, through research, a real-world problem (local to global) developing its solution using evidence to support the claim, and presenting the solution through a multimedia approach based in a set of 21st-century tools."